charlotteswebdev/PawsitiveAdoptions/README.md

 Hello we're 4CodeGirls!
 We hope that you'll Git with our program.
 This will be our workspace for CFG Assignment 4.
-Our team is made up of: Jessica Upson, Kemi Oluwasanmi, Lauren Gray, Ana Catarina Basilio, Charlotte McKnight, Sophia Ahmedalie
+Our team is made up of: Jessica Upson, Kemi Oluwasanmi, Lauren Gray, Ana Catarina Basilio, Charlotte McKnight and Sophia Ahmedalie.